This membership requires that you join the HABIC National Register by:

 - provide you with professional recognition through the use of the logo, branding and supporting marketing materials and tools, allowing you to clearly note your status as a self-declared professional.

-- give you a Certificate of Membership for the period of one year.
+- give you a Certificate of Inclusion for the period of one year.

 - give you access to all the other HABIC benefits and supports available to fully self-declared members.

 The HABIC National Register lists organisations and individuals who have self-declared and signed up to the HABIC Code of Conduct and Ethics listed below.